awsdocs/aws-codepipeline-user-guide/doc_source/create-cwe-ecr-source-cli.md

 **To create a CloudWatch Events rule with Amazon ECR as the event source and CodePipeline as the target**

 1. Add permissions for Amazon CloudWatch Events to use CodePipeline to invoke the rule\.
-For more information, see [Using Resource\-Based Policies for Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/resource-based-policies-cwe.html)\.
+For more information, see [Using resource\-based policies for Amazon EventBridge](http://docs.aws.amazon.com/eventbridge/latest/userguide/eb-use-resource-based.html)\.

    1. Use the following sample to create the trust policy that allows CloudWatch Events to assume the service role\.
 Name the trust policy `trustpolicyforCWE.json`\.